Plumber terms every Homeowner should know

 PVC means poly vinyl chloride, a type of plastic often used for plumbing and drains.

-These refer to metal or plastic tubes that are connected to supply stop valves.
+These refer to metal or plastic tubes connected to supply stop valves.

-This is a tank that is used to hold waste when sewer lines and distribution systems connected to treatment facilities are not readily available.
+This is a tank used to hold waste when sewer lines and distribution systems connected to treatment facilities are not readily available.

 This condition occurs when water leaks beneath either the floor or slab foundation.
 It may be caused by leaks in the water line or in the sewer.